-A visual inspection was conducted of each hydraulic structure passing through or beneath the berms of the Bottom Ash Pond, where visible, for structural integrity, significant deterioration and deformation, distortion, bedding deficiencies, sedimentation, and debris which may negatively impact the operation of the hydraulic structure.
+Visual observation of each hydraulic structure passing through or beneath the berms of the Bottom Ash Pond was completed on September 16, 2021, where visible.
+The observations considered operating status (active or inactive), structural integrity, significant deterioration and deformation, distortion, bedding deficiencies, sedimentation, and debris which may negatively impact the operation of the hydraulic structure.
 The results of the visual inspection are described below.